ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/asis_ruler.md

 ---
+noindex: true
-Title: "Ruler mode - ScottPlot 4.1 Cookbook"
+title: "Ruler mode - ScottPlot 4.1 Cookbook"
 Description: "Ruler mode is an alternative way to display axis ticks.
 It draws long ticks and offsets the tick labels to give the appearance of a ruler."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71